 Voces Novae: Chapman University Historical Review was founded in the Spring of 2009 by the Alpha Mu Gamma Chapter of Phi Alpha Theta at Chapman University.
 The mission of Voces Novae is to provide undergraduate students a forum to contribute original research to the body of historical knowledge.
 We seek to bring students and teachers of history together in an intellectual dialogue with the goal of promoting and assisting historical research and analysis.
 Through the introduction of new and diverse voices in historical research, Voces Novae supports the mission of Chapman University to foster inquiring, ethical and productive lives as global citizens.

-The authors selected for this issue have gone beyond the scope of scholarly research previously conducted at Chapman University, traveling far to countries such as France, Ireland, and Germany as well as states such as Ohio and Louisiana, working long hours in prestigious archives, interviewing individuals that have helped musically frame the American identity, and ultimately creating a series of papers that reflect not only their own extreme diligence, but also the impressive conduction of primary research for which Chapman students are known.
-We are thankful to those who have contributed to this publication, Voces Novae: Chapman University Historical Review, thus contributing to the ever-growing body of historical knowledge.
+The authors selected for this issue have gone beyond the scope of scholarly research previously conducted at Chapman University, traveling across the United States to North Carolina and Washington D.C. and even visiting countries such as England and Peru, working long hours in prestigious archives such as Archivo Arzobispal de Lima and the British National Archives, and ultimately creating a series of papers that reflect not only their own extreme diligence, but also the impressive conduction of primary research for which Chapman students are known.
+We are thankful to those who have contributed to this publication, Voces Novae: Chapman University Historical Review, thus adding to the ever-growing body of historical knowledge.